thoughtful-web/settings-page-wp/README.md

 ### Checkbox

 The Checkbox field uses the "choice" value to configure a single checkbox field whose value is input into the database as a string.
 Multiple checkboxes may be configured using "choices" instead of "choice".
-Each choice follows a value => label format.
-The "default" data_args value of a singular Checkbox configuration will be changed soon to imitate the multiple Checkbox declaration.
+Each choice follows a "value => label" format.
+The "default" data_args value of a singular Checkbox configuration accepts a string and the multiple Checkbox configuration accepts an array of choice values.
 Required values are: label, id, type, choice.

 ```
 array(